-Having represented New Zealand in Argentina at the under 20 world cup, Tawera Kerr-Barlow has built quite a reputation for himself as an abrasive an physical scrum half.
-Playing with the Chiefs in Super Rugby, Kerr-Barlow has been an integral part of their side since his debut, helping them to a championship in 2011.
+Having represented New Zealand in Argentina at the under 20 world cup, Kerr-Barlow has built quite a reputation for himself as an abrasive physical scrum-half.
+Playing with the Chiefs in Super Rugby, Kerr-Barlow became an integral part of their side since his debut, helping them to a championship in 2011.

-He struggled with injury in the 2014 & 2015 seasons and fell out of favour but played for the NZ Maori in 2015 and remains apart of the All Black Rugby Championship Squad.
+He struggled with injury in the 2014 & 2015 seasons and fell out of favour but played for the NZ Maori in 2015 and remained apart of the All Black Rugby Championship Squad.

 He continued to perform at the Chiefs in 2016 as they made their way to the semi-finals of Super Rugby when they were knocked out by Chiefs.

 Kerr-Barlow was selected in the All Blacks squads for the 2016 Rugby Championship and the touring side that went to Europe.